janelia-flyem/flyem-snapshot/README.md

 - a neuprint neo4j database
 - a series of connectivity reports illustrating various metrics in selected ROIs

-The input is expected to be in Apache Feather format, but there is an option to update the input bodies and ROIs via
+The input is expected to be in Apache Feather format, but you can optionally update the `body` and ROI columns from a DVID checkpoint.

 # Installation: